bcgov/internationally-educated-nurses/docs/standard_report.md

 Same as the above report in terms of period calculation.
 Here we further segregate it as country-wise.\
 An applicant may have completed their education in different countries.
 Here the highest education based on the passing year will be considered to track the country to generate this report.\
-We have identified eight countries(US, UK, IRELAND, AUSTRALIA, PHILIPPINES, INDIA, NIGERIA, JAMAICA   KENYA) to segregate it and all others in the "OTHER" column.
+There are 9 countries that HMBC has identified(US, UK, IRELAND, AUSTRALIA, PHILIPPINES, INDIA, NIGERIA, JAMAICA, KENYA) to segregate it and all others in the "OTHER" column.
 In this report, we have added the "N/A" column to show applicants with no education history attached.

 **Developer Side :**\